Guides

 Travel & Remote Work

-There are an estimated 40 million digital nomads worldwide (and growing) as of 2024, indicating a huge audience dreaming of travel.
-Creators in this niche range from backpackers sharing travel hacks to luxury resort reviewers showcasing five-star experiences.
-For example, YouTube creators Kara and Nate attracted millions of viewers by vlogging their journey to 100+ countries, while Instagrammers like The Bucket List Family land partnerships with tourism boards and hotels.
+Creators in this niche range from backpackers sharing travel hacks to luxury reviewers showcasing five-star experiences.
+For example, YouTube creators Kara and Nate attracted millions of viewers by documenting trips to 100+ countries, while creators like The Bucket List Family have built brand partnerships around family travel storytelling.

-• Monetization Opportunities: Sponsored trips and brand deals with airlines, hotels, and tourism boards; affiliate links for travel gear, booking sites, or travel credit cards; selling travel guides or itineraries (e.g. paid e-books or exclusive map itineraries).
-Many travel influencers also offer coaching or courses on how to become a digital nomad (covering visas, remote work setups, etc.), converting their expertise into income.
+• Monetization Opportunities: Sponsored trips and partnerships with airlines, hotels, and tourism boards; affiliate links for travel gear, booking platforms, and travel credit cards; and paid products like itineraries, travel guides, and destination maps.
+Many creators also offer coaching or courses on digital nomad logistics, including visas, finding remote work, and building sustainable travel routines.

 6. Gaming and E-Sports